Gavin Tomlin: Dagenham & Redbridge

 In June 2010, Tomlin signed a three-year deal with League One newcomers Dagenham & Redbridge.
 However, he made only 16 starts in the 2010–11 season, scoring just two goals as John Still's "Daggers" were relegated in 21st-place.
 He joined Paul Buckle's League Two side Torquay United on a one-month loan in March 2011, which was later extended until the end of the season.
 He played in the play-off final, as the "Gulls" were beaten 1–0 by Stevenage at Old Trafford.
 He played 22 matches for Dagenham in the 2011–12 without scoring a goal at Victoria Road.
 In January 2012, he signed for Gillingham on loan until the end of the season.
-He scored six goals in ten League two games for Andy Hessenthaler's "Gills", but was sidelined from March onwards after picking up a hamstring injury.
+He scored six goals in ten League Two games for Andy Hessenthaler's "Gills", but was sidelined from March onwards after picking up a hamstring injury.

 Southend United

 In July 2012, Tomlin signed for Southend United on a one-year contract after being tracked by manager Paul Sturrock for five years.
 He scored 16 goals in 42 games in the 2012–13 season for the "Shrimpers".
-He finished joint-top-scorer with strike partner Britt Assombalonga.
+He finished as joint top scorer with strike partner Britt Assombalonga.
 He did, though, go 13 games without a goal and thanked Paul Sturrock for sticking by him during this spell before the start of the 2013 Football League Trophy final even though Sturrock had by then been replaced by Phil Brown.
 Southend were beaten 2–0 by Crewe Alexandra in the Wembley final.

 Port Vale

 He signed with newly-promoted League One club Port Vale in June 2013.
 Upon joining the club he stated that he was expecting to play as a striker, rather than as a utility forward, though he admitted he faced a challenge in dislodging either of free-scoring duo Tom Pope and Lee Hughes.
 He was dropped from the starting line-up after failing to find the net in his first few games, and then spent a month out injured with ankle, hamstring and toe troubles.
 He returned to action in December, and scored in four consecutive games.
-He finished the 2013–14 campaign with six goals in only 27 appearances; in the summer Southend United manager Phil Brown confirmed that he was attempting to re-sign Tomlin.
+He finished the 2013–14 campaign with six goals in only 28 appearances; in the summer Southend United manager Phil Brown confirmed that he was attempting to re-sign Tomlin.
 Tomlin decided to move back to his native London, and determined on a move South from the Midlands.